die-antwort/lighter_box/README.md

  * Displays a single image (with caption) or arbitrary content loaded via Ajax.
  * Fully accessible (note that all UI alt texts and titles are in german).
  * Gallery mode (navigation between related images / contents).
+ * Fullscreen mode for small screen devices (see below).
  * Supports nested lightboxes.

+On small screen devices the lightbox will be shown fullscreen, with a fixed header bar containing the close button (and gallery buttons, if applicable).
+Per default this mode is activated for screens narrower than 480px (can be customized by setting `$lighter-box-fullscreen-breakpoint` before importing the Sass file).

 ## Requirements